electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/cell/_index.md

 ## Volkswagen Unified Cell

 Volkswagen has decided to standardize on a prismatic cell with standard size and packaging.
 The unified cell can be created with different chemistries.
 The standardization will reduce the cell cost by 50%.
 80% of the VW models will use unified cells.

-The first model will be using it in 2025.
+ The first Audi model will be using it in 2025 on the new [SSP-platform](../../bev-platforms/ssp/).

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/battery/cell/unifiedcell1.jpg">